consumptionof/cons-demo-store/README.md

 ## What's working

-Currently, the only functioning parts of the program are the initialization script, which creates an empty database template with all the requisite information, and the function to add items to the products table.
+Currently, there are only three functioning parts of the program:
+- The initialization script, which creates an empty database template with all the requisite information,
+- The function to add items to the products table.
+- The function to search for products

 The products table, part of the store database, currently tracks the following: